-Where school aged children are included in your student visa application, schooling costs of at least AUD 8,000 per year for each child will need to be added to the amount of funds required.
+Where school-aged children are included in your student visa application, schooling costs of at least AUD 8,000 per year for each child will need to be added to the amount of funds required.
 You are responsible for researching schooling costs, which vary between states, territories and schools in Australia.

-Mr. Ruchit is a single student going for Master of IT having fees of 28,000 A$.
+Mr. Ruchit is a single student going for Bachelor of IT of 3 years having fees of 28,000 A$ per year.
 He needs to show fund: 28,000 A$ (Fees for 1 year) +20,209 A$ (Living cost for 1 year) + 2000 A$ (Travel cost)

-Mr. Rakesh shah is Married student going for Master of Professional accounting having fees of 26,000 A$.
+Mr. Rakesh shah is a Married and going for Master of Professional accounting of 2 years duration having fees of 26,000 A$.
 He needs to show fund: 26,000 A$.
 (Fees for 1 year) +20,209 A$ (Living cost for students – 1 year) +7,100 A$ (Living cost for Dependent – 1 year) + 2000 A$ (Travel cost for Student)+ 2000 A$ (Travel cost for Dependent)

-Mr. Vijay Panchal is Married student with one children of 1.5 years going for Master of Business having fees of 27,000 A$.
-He needs to show fund: 27,000 A$. + 19,830 A$ + 6,940 A$ + 2,970 A$+ 2000 A$
+Mr. Vijay Panchal is Married and having one children of 1.5 years going for Master of Business of 2 years duration having fees of 27,000 A$.
+He needs to show fund: 27,000 A$. +20,209 A$ +7,100 A$ +3,040 A$ + 2000 A$ + 2000 A$+ 2000 A$

 - Money deposit with a financial institution (Bank Balance, FD etc…)

-- Loan with a financial institution
+- A loan with a financial institution

 - Government loans; and